sugarlabs/www/README.md

 ### How to change logo?
 1. Go to **nav.html** file.
-2. Please be aware that we have 2 types of headers/navigation bars and for each header we have 2 logos associated(static and dynamic)(refer to **Logo** subsection in **About the website / project** section).
-Code is written to accommodate both the logos and the necessary disabling is done in **main.js** file.
+2. Please be aware that we have 2 types of headers/navigation bars and for each header, we have 2 logos associated(static and dynamic)(refer to **Logo** subsection in **About the website/project** section).
+Code is written to accommodate both the logos and the necessary disabling is done in the **main.js** file.
 #### Changing dynamic logo
 1. To change the dynamic logo, replace the new svg in space of the existing svg logo path in **nav.html** file.
 2. Do this for the 2 header sections in **nav.html** file.